apptainer/apptainer-userdocs/definition_files.rst

 order.

 Depending on the value assigned to ``Bootstrap``, other keywords may also be valid in the header.
-For example, when using the ``library`` bootstrap agent, the ``From`` keyword becomes valid.
-Observe the following example for building a Debian container from the Container
+For example, when using the ``docker`` bootstrap agent, the ``From`` keyword becomes valid.
+Observe the following example for building a Debian container:
-Library:

 .. code:: {command}

-   Bootstrap: library
+   Bootstrap: docker
    From: debian:7

 A def file that uses an official mirror to install CentOS 7 might look